-As at January 31, 2021, the Company's cash and cash equivalents position was \$104,110 compared to \$352,889 at January 31, 2020 as a result of the operating costs and oil and natural gas acquisition and exploration costs incurred.
+As at January 31, 2022, the Company's cash and cash equivalents position was \$46,601 compared to \$104,110 at January 31, 2021 as a result of a private placement completed during the year which was offset by the operating costs and oil and natural gas acquisition and exploration costs incurred.

 The Company relies on equity financings to fund its operations.
-At January 31, 2021, the Company's working capital was \$54,370.
-The Company has begun exploring the Mount Evans project in Kansas, of which the Company has earned a 65% working interest of an 80% net revenue interest, and will also continue to focus on the maintenance of its interest in EL 1070.
+At January 31, 2022, the Company's working capital deficiency was \$94,654.
+The Company has decided to abandon the wells at the Mount Evans project in Kansas, of which the Company has earned a 65% working interest of an 80% net revenue interest, and will also continue to focus on the maintenance of its interest in EL 1070.
+The Company intends to pursue other opportunities in the state of Kansas.